Plombo/showmiiwads/ShowMiiWads/Readme.txt

-Xuzz, SquidMan, megazig, Matt_P, Omega and The Lemon Man for Wii.py (which was the base for TPL conversion) SquidMan for Zetsubou (which was a reference for TPL conversion) Andre Perrot for gbalzss (which was the base for LZ77 decompression) NeoRame for the Logo + Icon
+Xuzz, SquidMan, megazig, Matt_P, Omega and The Lemon Man for Wii.py (which was the base for TPL conversion) SquidMan for Zetsubou (which was a reference for TPL conversion) Andre Perrot for gbalzss (which was the base for LZ77 (de-)compression) Waninkoko for his Nandloader
+NeoRame for the Logo + Icon
 Blitzur, kedest, nutta_nic, Dteyn and acesniper for Betatesting carbonyle and Cyan for French translation